 Kindly note that the payment of application fee does not secure admission.

-2. The original of the following documents should be presented when called for an interview along with 4 recent passport-size photos.
+2. The originals of the following documents should be presented when called for an interview:

 i) Copy of Hong Kong ID or passport

 Photocopies are acceptable although originals must be sighted during the interview.
 Academic records (school reports or transcripts) must include a fax number and contact person for the issuing institution.
 Concordia reserves the right to contact any school to verify information presented.

 v) Any other special reports.

 3. Visiting the school: